-An estate or trust owes state and local sales or use tax if it:

-purchases property or a service which is delivered in New York State without payment of New York State and local tax to the seller, such as through the Internet, by catalog, from television shopping channels, or on an Indian reservation.

-An estate or trust may also owe state and local sales or use tax if it is a resident of New York State at the time of purchase and any of the following was purchased outside the state:

-- property the estate or trust brings into New York State for use here; - a service performed on property outside New York State and the estate or trust brings that property into New York State for use here; or - a service (such as an information service) the estate or trust brings into New York State for use here.
+- Deliveries into New York State an estate or trust owes state and local sales or use tax if it: - purchases property or a service which is delivered in New York State without payment of New York State and local tax to the seller, such as through the Internet, by catalog, from television shopping channels, or on an Indian reservation. - Purchases outside New York State with subsequent use in New York State - an estate or trust may also owe state and local sales or use tax if it is a resident of New York State at the time of purchase and any of the following was purchased outside the state: - property the estate or trust brings into New York State for use here; - a service performed on property outside New York State and the estate or trust brings that property into New York State for use here; or - a service (such as an information service) the estate or trust brings into New York State for use here.

 (The estate or trust may be eligible for a credit for sales or use tax paid to another state.
-See Instructions for Worksheet 1, Column D, on page 19.)
+See Instructions for Worksheet 1, Column D, on page 23.)